Supervisor/supervisor/README.rst

 add Python 3 support.
 Help from developers with Python 3 porting experience is needed.  **Do not use this branch on any production system.**

-Supervisor 4.0 (unreleased) is planned to work under Python 2 version 2.6 or greater and Python 3 version 3.2 or greater.
+Supervisor 4.0 (unreleased) is planned to work under Python 3 version 3.4 or greater and on Python 2 version 2.7.
 See note above about the current state of Python 3 support.

 Documentation